warmbeach/Decentraland-hitTesting/README.md

 Choose the `Shading` view from the top menu and you will now see the color red on your cube
 <img src="./ReadMe/blender_20.png">

-Repeat this process for the remaining 3 corner cubes by going back to `Modeling` view and giving each of the remaining cubes a unique color
+Repeat this process for the remaining 3 corner cubes by going back to `Modeling` view and giving each of the remaining corner cubes a unique color.
+Check your work by going back to `Shading` view and make sure all the cubes are a different color now
 <img src="./ReadMe/blender_21.png">